DevelopWithAyush/sending-whatsapp-message-with-twilio/README.md

    - The app is optimized for serverless environments
    - MongoDB connections are handled efficiently to work within Vercel's constraints
    - Swagger documentation will be available at `<your-vercel-url>/api-docs`
+   - Web interface will be available at your Vercel domain root

 ## 📋 License